mag-e-williams/guard-scheduling-api/solution/typescript/README.md

 1. navigate to the [solution/typescript/code](./code) directory.
 2. Run `npm i` to install the dependancies.
 3. Run `npm run dev` to start the dev server. (this is all you need for the purpose of this assignment)
-4. Navagate to http://127.0.0.1:5000/hello in your browser, and ensure you see "Hello World" displayed.
-If so you're good to go!
-If not please review these steps and send an email to me at alex@belfrysoftware.com to help!

 ### Tests: